skeezicsb/PERQemu/PERQemu/Readme-source.txt

       for transmission just disappear; nothing is ever received.
 This allows Accent to properly initialize;

-    - Ether10MbitController.cs is the PERQ side of the OIO (and future EIO) interface.
+    - Ether10MbitController.cs is the PERQ side of the OIO and EIO interfaces.
 It handles the control/status/registers and DMA to and from memory.
 Initially it requires root/admin privileges to open the host adapter in "promiscuous mode" but should/will support other encapsulations in the future;